SebastianA7420/independent-study/entries/entry2.md

 ![](/images/entry2gif.gif)

 ## Wednesday:
 Today I'm going to give App Inventor a shot and see what I can do with it.
 The layout is very similar to Scratch.
 They have a few projects easy that I can work on.
+It seems way easier than Flutter but I still want something more challenging.
 ![](/images/AppInventor1.png)
+(an example of a flutter project)